 Under normal operating conditions, the amount of vapor leaving solution into the tank headspace (the gas "flashed") is a key driver of emissions from tank storage of crude oil.
 Flashing emissions are a well-known source of uncertainty, with wide ranges observed in different empirical studies and in different thermodynamic or correlational models.
-In OPGEE we use empirical results from the HAR-C/TERC study of tank flashing emissions [233].
+In OPGEE we use empirical results from the HAR-C/TERC study of tank flashing emissions [141].

 These flashing emissions are then partitioned into emissions that are captured, captured and flared, or simply emitted.
+Note that the amount of gas flared off of the crude storage tanks is considered to be a separate stream than the overall flaring rate that is defined with the flaring-to-oil ratio FOR .